-- A will won’t be revoked if it makes a disposition to the person married to the will maker when he or she died.
+- A will won’t be revoked if it makes a disposition to the person married to the will maker when they died.

 - Wills made in the exercise of a power of appointment under certain conditions in particular situations, won’t be revoked by the marriage of a will maker.

 Under Australian succession law any will made by a minor (under 18s) is usually invalid.
-However, there is an exception where minors may make a will in contemplation of a particular marriage to a named person, and this should not invalidate the will provided that the marriage takes place.
-If the marriage is not solemnised, the will is of no effect.
+However, there is an exception where minors may make a will in contemplation of a particular marriage to a named person, and this should not invalidate the will provided that the wedding takes place.
+If the nuptials are not solemnised, the will is of no effect.

-Since marriage affects the legality of existing wills, through the operation of law and independent of the will maker’s intention, it is important to make a new will.
+Since marital union affects the legality of existing wills through the operation of law and independent of the will maker’s intention, it is important to make a new will.
 Circumstances vary and with the different exceptions, legal advice from a solicitor should be obtained.

 A Civil Partnership is a legal relationship between two adults, regardless of gender.

 8 October 2015, updated July 2023

 Liability limited by a scheme approved under Professional Standards Legislation.